Jupyterhub on Ige Clusters#

 micromamba install ipykernel -c conda-forge

-1. Install the pytorch environement
+1. Install the pytorch environment

-python -m ipykernel install --name EnvPytorch --prefix=/home/chekkim/.local
+python -m ipykernel install --name EnvPytorch --user --display-name "Pytorch"

 Run Vscode on the clusters#